Pranjal31/NoMatterBot/REPORT.md

  - Addition of a new User to the bot's database and the Github repository.
 The new user cannot be added in real time.
  - Addition of new skills for a user to the database.
  - Removal of User and his skill sets once the User moves to a different project or leaves the organization.
+ - We have assumed in our use cases that there is always a single assignee per issue.
+The cases of multiples assignees per issue in case of stale issues management and assigning a single Issue to multiple assignees havent been covered.

 The above limiattions can be addressed in the upcoming Future work as decribed below:
 - Create API to add new Users to the database.
 - Create API to update the skills of the User.
 - Create API to remove the User and Skill set once the User leaves the project/ organization.
+- Update the API's and implement the code to handle the cases for multiple assignees per issue.